celleleven/Open-Temperature-Block/README.md

 <img src="/Images/Open_Temperture_Block.png" width="300">
 </p>

-# Open Temperture Block
+# Open Temperature Block

-_**TL;DR**_ This guide shows the process for engineering, fabrication and operating of the OTB (Open Temperature Block).
-The OTB is a bench tool for controlling the temperature of DIY biological experiments to include and not limited to PCR, heat shock, hibernation, and incubation.
+_**TL;DR**_ This guide shows the process for engineering, fabrication, and operating of the OTB (Open Temperature Block).
+The OTB is a bench tool for controlling the temperature of DIY biological experiments to include and is not limited to PCR, heat shock, hibernation, and incubation.

 ### Background